Migrating to the New Super SIM Hardware

 If your device’s firmware uses this existing AT+CSIM command, you will need to update your firmware to use the new command.
 We recommend you update your firmware to try both the new and previous AT+CSIM commands until all devices have been updated with the new applets to ensure no disruption to your device’s capabilities.

-To reduce the number of hardware variants we maintain and to improve the quality of the SIM hardware you receive, all Super SIMs produced with the new ICCID range indicated above will be produced as industrialized eUICC SIMs (eSIMs).
-This will apply for both the plastic SIM cards, MFF2 embedded SIM hardware, and all other form factors.
+To reduce the number of hardware variants we maintain and to improve the quality of the SIM hardware you receive, we intend to produce all new Super SIMs, starting with those produced with the new ICCID range indicated above as industrialized eUICC SIMs (eSIMs).
+This will apply for plastic SIM cards, MFF2 embedded SIM hardware, and all other form factors.

 Currently, Super SIMs are produced either in Mexico or China depending on their type and destination.